andersoncandid/odin-landing-page/README.md

 ## The Odin Project Landind Page

-Project to create a Landing Page.
+Project to create a Landing Page.<br>
 This task aims to consolidate the fundamental concepts of HTML and flexbox into CSS.

 ### The Odin Project - Foundations Course